Reviews You Can Rely On

 Weight-to-Volume Ratio

-While pack weight is significant, larger packs are almost guaranteed to be heavier than smaller packs, and we test packs for this review that range from 15 to 48 L capacity.
-To account for this, we calculated a weight-to-volume ratio (oz/L) and ranked packs based on that ratio.
+While pack weight is significant, it's equally important to consider how much volume each option offers relative to its weight.
+To account for this, we calculated a weight-to-volume ratio (ounces/liter) and ranked packs based on that ratio.
 Essentially, this measures the “bang for your buck” regarding how much a pack can hold for its weight.

 To provide context for these measurements, we also evaluate the features and materials contributing to a pack being light or heavy for its volume.
-Often, the trade-off for a heavier pack comes with a more comfortable suspension or increased durability.
+Often, the trade-off for a heavier pack is a more comfortable suspension and increased durability.

-We also employ a standardized water-resistance test to evaluate how well these packs handle rainy conditions.
-We filled packs with towels or crumpled newspaper, put on their rain covers (if included), and then sprayed them down with a hose for five minutes, attempting to spray from all sides other than the suspension (which would be against your back).
-After five minutes, we removed the rain covers, checked the towels for dampness, and sprayed the packs for another five minutes without rain covers.
-Packs that performed well in this test did not let any water in with their rain cover on, and only a little after five minutes of intense spray without their rain cover.
+We also employ a standardized water-resistance test with a hose to evaluate how well these packs handle rainy conditions.
+We filled packs with dry clothes and then sprayed them with a hose for one minute, attempting to spray from all sides other than the suspension (which would be against your back).
+Afterwards, we opened them up to see how much water penetrated the pack's fabric.
+While some options include a rain cover, our scoring focused on each pack without additional protection, as not all packs come with a rain cover.